Surprise, surprise! Roscoea schneideriana

 It is always very rewarding when a plant started from seeds reaches the point of flowering well and produces seeds!
 And Roscoea schneideriana is a special one, with characters a bit unique in its genus (to mention just the leaves arrangement, the length of the staminodes and the round anther appendages).
 It grows wild in Western China (Sichuan and Yunnan), in mixed forests, open limestone slopes, among rocks and ledges of mountains between 2600-3350 m alt. (from The Genus Roscoea, Jill Cowley).

-I know that most people in our climate avoid growing hardy gingers, but they are not difficult to start from seeds.
+I know that most people in our climate avoid growing hardy gingers, but in fact they are not difficult to start from seeds and many species are cold hardy.

 Most species are warm germinators, or will germinate after a short period of cold/moist stratification (1 month).
 So, you can sow and start them under lights indoors in February/March, or directly outdoors in April/May (depending on the region).

 One more thing: don’t wait for them to emerge at spring time.
-They sit underground chit chatting with the Arisaemas and both forget it is time to show up.
-And then they all do it in a big hurry!
+They sit underground chit chatting with various Arisaemas and both forget it is time to show up.
+And then they all do it in a big hurry in mid-summer!

-You can also read about R. auriculata below (the Earth octopus).
-It also flowered well but no seeds.
-Maybe next year :)
+You can also read about R. auriculata below (Earth octopus).

 Nice, isn’t it?
 Had to grow few of these gingers from seeds because there wasn’t much to buy here.
 And I like a challenge :-)